 That is what politics is all about: taking the big decisions, serving the people, getting on with the job.
-It's why I have spoken of the need to recognise the good that Government can do and of what an enormous privilege it is to have the chance to serve the public in this way.
+It is why I have spoken of the need to recognise the good that Government can do and of what an enormous privilege it is to have the chance to serve the public in this way.

 This Code sets out the standards of behaviour expected from all those who serve in Government.
 The values it promotes should underpin our conduct as we tackle the challenges of our times and seek to build that fairer Britain, a country of genuine opportunity for all where everyone plays by the same rules.
+Parliament and Whitehall are special places in our democracy, but they are also places of work too, and exactly the same standards and norms should govern them as govern any other workplace.
+We need to establish a new culture of respect at the centre of our public life: one in which everyone can feel confident that they are working in a safe and secure environment.

-In abiding by it, we will show that Government can be a force for good and that people can trust us to get on with the job and deliver the change they need.
+In abiding by this Code, we will show that Government can be a force for good and that people can trust us to get on with the job and build a country fit for the future.